ARYANGAUATM001/my_sample_work/README.md

 * A **GRU-based sequence model**
 * A **Deep GRU model (stacked layers)**

-Both models are trained on the provided dataset and evaluated in **simulation mode**, following the benchmark guidelines.
+Both models are trained on the provided dataset , following the benchmark guidelines.

 ---